July 31, 2014 7 Comments

 3. It lacks accomplishments.
 I know, you’ve heard this a thousand times.
 But it’s worth repeating because you want to stand out from the rest.
 Recruiters and employers relate to quantified results with dollars, numbers, and percentages.
 Many people think accomplishments should only be highlighted in the Work History section or under Career Highlights.

 One or two of your accomplishments should be stated in the Performance Profile.
 “Develop processes that improve operations and result in double-digit revenue growth. ” A statement like this is meant to grab the reader’s attention.
-This assertion must then be backed up in the Employment History with explicit examples and dollar amounts.
+This assertion must then be backed up in the Work History with explicit examples and dollar amounts.

 4. Failing to show recruiters and employers what you’ll do for them.
 Recruiters and employers don’t want to know what you did; they want to know what you can do.
 You’re probably thinking, “If my work history is in the past.
 That’s what I did.
 How do I show employers what I can do?”
 It’s what we in the field call prioritizing your statements, or targeting your résumé to each company to which you apply.
 In other words, illustrate how your qualifications and accomplishments match the employers’ requirements in order of importance.